 You will never hear these men speak of heroism, except when referring to the medics who tended them or the many brave civilians they met.
 But to the rest of us they are heroes of the highest rank, and Reg Curtis is one among them.

 The Memory Endures is available in paperback at £12.95 plus p&p – worldwide by mail order only

 Please email: [email protected] to reserve copies and receive payment and delivery details.
 As international postage rates vary, please note the destination country for an accurate quotation*

 With a Foreword by Stephen Cooper, Chief Executive, Support Our Paras, The Parachute Regiment and Airborne Forces Charity, all profits from this book go to the Charity and will do so for as long as it remains in print.

 It was the Author’s wish to support soldiers who may be experiencing circumstances similar to his own, following the amputation of his right leg after the Battle of Arnhem.
 This support is continued by Reg’s family in his memory.

 The Memory Endures is only available direct from PilotsPublishing, and not from shops or any other online sources.
 We will respond to all enquiries as soon as possible and aim to fulfil orders within a week.

 To know more about Reg, please visit his Facebook page here

 Army Rumour Service book review here

 To anyone who has emailed asking to reserve a copy of Reg’s book but thinks they have not received a reply, please note that replies supplying payment and delivery details may currently be in your Spam folder.
-This technical problem has unfortunately affected many emails sent in recent weeks.
+This technical problem unfortunately often affects emails.
+Please check your Spam folder!
 Please know that we are receiving emails and have always replied, usually the same day, often almost immediately.
 If you ask to reserve a book we will do so for up to two weeks.
 If you change your mind please let us know.
 Thanks.